Like in the original series, Friendship Is Magic has Loads and Loads of Characters. This page is to help keep track of them all.

 - Berserk Button: Don't call her old.

-- Cast From Hit Points: Rarity has Healing Hands, however using them easily drains her own stamina.
+- Cast from Stamina: Rarity has Healing Hands, however using them easily drains her own stamina.

 - Cool Big Sis: She's the oldest of the group, and often serves as a source of advice and help for Twilight.